Smoked Brisket Recipe

 - your favorite BBQ sauce , optional

-Rinse and dry the brisket with paper towels.
-Trim off most of the fat cap, leaving the fat cap a just a bit more than 1/4-inch (7-8mm) thick.
+- Rinse and dry the brisket with paper towels.
+If needed, trim off most of the fat cap, leaving the fat cap a just a bit more than 1/4-inch (7-8mm) thick.
 Generously season with salt and pepper.

 - Light charcoal (a chimney is our favorite method).
 If using a side smoker box, place the lit charcoal next to the side vent door (furthest from the grill), then stack the unlit charcoal going towards the grill (not on top of the already lit charcoal).
 Start with the vents open just a little bit.